Waterville women charged with beating woman, stealing $100 from her

 The prosecutor, Assistant District Attorney Carie James, had asked for that amount, saying Bellows was on probation for a prior trafficking conviction and had other previous drug convictions.

 Bellows, who was wearing an orange, button-up jail uniform, was accompanied by attorney John O’Donnell, serving as lawyer of the day.
-O’Donnell requested personal recognizance bail on the new charge, saying she had “a very clean” drug screen at the jail,” and was on a probation hold.
+O’Donnell requested personal recognizance bail on the new charge, saying she had “a very clean” drug screen at the jail, and was on a probation hold.

 Walker did not ask for a plea to the robbery charge, telling Bellows that it was a felony-level charge that would need to go to the grand jury.
 The Class B robbery charge carries a minimum penalty of five years in jail.